jbeda/jaw/README.md

 1. Canvas has root to a hierarchy of Nodes.
 1. Main calls `Canvas.doRender`

-   1. Background is cleared
+   1. Background is cleared using `Canvas.bgFill`
    1. `Node.draw` is called on root.
 This returns a RenderPrimitive.
 Context is passed down with the accumulated transform to the root.
+Context also includes the inherited fill and stroke from parents.

+      Subclasses are meant to implement drawing logic in `Node.drawImpl`.
+The current node transform and attributes are applied before `Node.drawImpl` is called.

    1. `RenderPrimitive.htmlCanvasRender` is called on the RenderPrimitive to render to HTML Canvas element.
 This will set the transform into the Canvas2D context automatically for each object during the recursive descent.